song682/CreateWorldUI/README.md

 > Why not have a modern feeling of creating world?

-This mod is focused on the backporting of modern creating world GUI for creating your world as modern players do.
+This mod is focused on the backporting of modern creating world GUI (After 23w05a) for creating your world as modern players do.

 ## Status